-Fraser Island is the only place in the world where rainforests grow on sand dunes.
+Fraser Island is the only place where rainforests grow on dunes.

 It’s also Queensland’s largest island!

-Fraser has over 100 freshwater lakes with Lake McKenzie as the most popular one.
+Fraser has over 100 freshwater lakes, with Lake McKenzie as the most popular.

-With Eli Creek as the largest creek in the Eastern Beach on the Island.
-It’s fast flowing water pours an average of 4 million litres of clear water into the ocean per hour.
+Eli Creek is the largest creek in Eastern Beach on the Island.
+Its fast-flowing water pours an average of 4 million litres of clear water into the ocean per hour.

-The low “wallum” heaths on the island are of particular evolutionary and ecological significance, and provide magnificent wildflower displays in spring and summer.
+The island’s low “wallum” heaths are of particular evolutionary and ecological significance and provide magnificent wildflower displays in spring and summer.

-The immense sand blows and cliffs of coloured sands are part of the longest and most complete age sequence of coastal dune systems in the world and they are still evolving.
+The immense sand blows and coloured sands are part of the most extended and complete age sequence of coastal dune systems worldwide and are still evolving.

 The highest dunes on the island reach up to 240 metres above sea level.